vlitzke/jekyll-theme-prologue/reading-list.md

 - Pratchett, Terry: *The Colour of Magic*
 - Pratchett, Terry: *The Light Fantastic*
 - Raskin, Ellen: *The Westing Game*
+- Rodriguez, Deborah: *The Little Coffee Shop of Kabul*
 - Ronson, Jon: *The Psychopath Test*
 - Rushdie, Salman: *Midnight's Children*
 - Savage, Sam: *Firmin: Adventures of a Metropolitan Lowlife*